Inland Empire’s McNaughton Feels a ‘Sacred Calling’ to Connect People with Care

 IEHP serves almost 1.2 million members in San Bernardino and Riverside Counties.
 Most are covered through Medi-Cal, but the plan also serves about 40,000 elderly or disabled clients who are eligible for both Medi-Cal and Medicare.

-I recently spoke with him about IEHP’s efforts to improve the health of low-income residents.
+I recently spoke with him about IEHP’s efforts to improve the health of residents with low incomes.
 Our conversation has been edited for length and clarity.

 Q: Tell me about the community you serve.